“Rental Family” shows how Japan deals with a real social issue: loneliness

 Phillip and Mia grow close over the weeks he has to play her father, and the main narrative arc is based on their relationship.

-The script of “Rental Family,” co-written and directed by Hiraki, balances English and Japanese – and to his credit, Fraser learned a bit of Japanese and was coached well enough that he pronounced his Japanese lines well, albeit with an American accent.
+The script of “Rental Family,” co-written and directed by Hikari, balances English and Japanese – and to his credit, Fraser learned a bit of Japanese and was coached well enough that he pronounced his Japanese lines well, albeit with an American accent.
 The values of the movie are true to the way Japanese truly are, which is why the movie is so touching.

 Japan is both exotic and different, and surprisingly familiar and easy to embrace.
 So viewers will be taken in by the visual wonders of Tokyo and the beauty of rural Japan – and Hikari’s incredibly thoughtful directing and the film’s many beautiful and artistically framed camera shots – and then connect deeply with the emotional storytelling that unfolds.